tiusty/Cocoon/docs/misc_tools/celery.rst

         sudo systemctl start celeryd

-If changes are made to the code, to update the celery make sure sudo systemctl restart celeryd
+If changes are made to the code, to update the celery make sure

+Reloads the celeryd settings
+sudo systemctl daemon-reload

+Reloads the tasks
+sudo systemctl restart celeryd

 is run to load new changes